-Welcome to my site, it contains mostly technical topics together with some rather eclectic subjects such as British Naval (historical) Slang words and British National Airs!
+Welcome to my site, it contains mostly technical topics together with some rather eclectic subjects such as (historical) British Naval Slang words and words of British National Airs!

-Educated in Electronic Engineering, I have specialised in the design and use of microcontrollers for over 40-years and have developed a wide ranging knowledge.
-I was lucky to be tutored by Professor Douglas Lewin for those who know of him or have read his books!
+Educated in Electronic Engineering, I specialise in the design and use of microcontrollers and have developed a wide ranging knowledge.
+For those who know of him or have read his books, I was lucky to be tutored in my subjects by Professor Douglas Lewin!

 These pages are provided by a Raspberry Pi 4 running the Apache web server.

 Please help me maintain my YouTube Technical Notes by making a donation here: